mbenzekri/formulizer/docs/examples/general/bootstrap.md

 ## 🔧 Integration Methods

-You have **3 supported ways** to register Bootstrap styles into Formulizer:
+You have **3 supported ways** to register Bootstrap styles into FzForm:

 ### ✅ 1.
 Register CSS via JS imports